Durham-University-Library-Collections/omekas-docker/README-Durham.md

 The idea is that the `install-omekas.sh` script will be transferred to libweb01 by Jenkins, along with the assembled software, and then executed to effect the installation, or upgrade an existing installation after we have gone live.
-In the meantime, we can build the Docker target omeka-preinstall, zip up the /var/www material, transfer that to libweb01 and use install-omeka.sh there to perform the installation.
+In the meantime, we can build the Docker target omeka-preinstall, zip up the /var/www material, transfer that to libweb01 and use install-omekas.sh there to perform the installation.

 ## Tasks still to do:
 - Remove modules we do not need
 - Change the time zone (think it's Amsterdam)
-- Remove vocabularies we do not need
-- Remove Maastricht resource templates we do not need
 - Work out how to fetch and install the Axeheads vocabulary
 - Add the Axeheads resource templates
-- Create a script to package up the files and script to transfer to libweb01
+- Create a script to package up the files and script to transfer to libweb01 (in progress)
 - Create a script to unpack the files and install in /var/www/collections.durham.ac.uk
 - Consider any scripting for loading the Palaeostar data.